contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

                    F
 ```

-In the example above, the root is D, and the left of D is B, right is H.  Each node refers to up to three other nodes.
+In the example above, the root is D, and the left of D is B, right is H.  Each node may refer to a maximum of three other nodes.
 For example, the B node refers to D, A, and C.  D is B's parent.
 A is B's left child and C is B's right child.
-Before continuing too much with theory, we will build out a binary search tree.
-Just like before, the only files that will be changed are doubly\_linked\_list.c will be renamed binary\_search\_tree.c, and the Makefile will have DATA\_STRUCTURE defined as binary\_search\_tree.
+Before continuing too much with theory, we will build a binary search tree.  doubly\_linked\_list.c will be renamed binary\_search\_tree.c, and the Makefile will have DATA\_STRUCTURE defined as binary\_search\_tree.
 The binary search tree is much simpler than the red-black tree, but it isn't entirely without complexity.

 The code that follows can be found in illustrations/10\_binary\_search\_trees/1\_binary\_search\_tree